 Will dropping courses impact my OSAP standing/eligibility?

-The Ministry of Advanced Education and Skills Development (MAESD) has confirmed the following ministry commitments for York University students in receipt of Ontario Student Assistance Program (OSAP):
+York University has worked with the Ministry of Training, Colleges and Universities (MTCU) to ensure the following for York students in receipt of Ontario Student Assistance Program (OSAP) assistance:

-- Students who make changes to their course loads or withdraw as a result of the strike will not face any resulting financial penalties in the form of OSAP overpayments or grant to loan conversion.
+- Students who make changes to their course load or withdraw as a result of the labour disruption will not face overpayments restrictions or grant to loan conversions.*